-Weaving together photos, historical records, educational resources, and more, a new exhibit at the Millennium Library explores the better-known crops and plants domesticated, developed, and harvested by Indigenous people of the Americas.
+Weaving together photos, historical records, educational resources, and more, an exhibit touring Winnipeg Public Library branches explores the better-known crops and plants domesticated, developed, and harvested by Indigenous people of the Americas.

 Story Seeds: Cultivating Wellness and Depth through Indigenous Plant Traditions was thoughtfully curated by Vanda Fleury, a Métis artist and researcher, in partnership with the City of Winnipeg Archives and the Winnipeg Public Library.

 “Through Story Seeds, we can grow our understanding of Indigenous agriculture and retrace contributions made to the local footprint,” said Fleury.
 “This exhibit also showcases how, through agriculture, nutrition, and wellness, we share vital connections to water and land.”

 At the root of Story Seeds is an appreciation for food systems that grow cultural narratives, family, and community.
 It centres Indigenous women as knowledge keepers and celebrates the life experiences that support this wisdom.

 “It is a foundation that invalidates the myth that history began with the arrival of Europeans and these biases are deeply entrenched in mainstream thought,” said Fleury.

 The exhibit also includes a closer look at how agriculture and water played a significant role in Winnipeg’s name and history.